Climate Adaptation Plan

 - health and mental well-being

 - natural habitat and biodiversity

 Why do we need a Climate Adaptation Plan?

 Climate change will have significant impacts on Prince Edward Island, affecting our people, economy, and our environment.

 Coastal hazards have been identified as the most severe climate-related hazard for Prince Edward Island, followed by post-tropical storms, heat waves, and heavy precipitation and flooding events.

-The development of a Provincial Adaptation Plan will outline government-wide actions that will help us prepare and better withstand the impacts of these hazards on the people, places and economy of PEI.
+The development of a Climate Adaptation Plan will outline government-wide actions that will help us prepare and better withstand the impacts of these hazards on the people, places and economy of PEI.

-The development and implementation of a successful Adaptation Plan is reliant on effective collaboration with federal, provincial, municipal, and Indigenous governments, stakeholders, and the public.
+The development and implementation of a successful Climate Adaptation Plan requires effective collaboration with federal, provincial, municipal, and Indigenous governments, stakeholders, and the public.
 The province has been gathering input from all of these groups since the beginning of 2022.

-People living on PEI were invited to share their ideas at any of the six regional engagement sessions taking place in May:
+People living on PEI were invited to share their ideas at any of the six regional engagement sessions which took place across the Island in May:

-French interpretation will be provided for the sessions in Summerside and North Rustico.
+French interpretation was provided for the sessions in Summerside and North Rustico.